EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Preliminary

 The first objective in on-demand TTA is to detect the occurrence of domain shifts in a \textit{lightweight} manner, as this needs to be performed continuously on all incoming data.
 Intuitively, one might consider tracking the accuracy drop during inference to identify such shifts.
 However, since the ground truth labels of the inference data are unavailable in practice, this method becomes infeasible.
 Inspired by entropy minimization~\cite{wang2020tent} in unsupervised learning, which improves model performance by reducing the entropy of predictions, we hypothesize that \textit{model performance is inversely correlated with entropy}.
 This insight leads us to explore using entropy as a potential metric to assess changes in model accuracy due to domain shifts.

-To verify our hypothesis, we conducted an experiment using a pre-trained ResNet50 model on CIFAR10-C, a common domain shift dataset comprising 15 different domains\footnote{The 15 domains include Gaussian Noise, Shot Noise, Impulse Noise, Defocus Blur, Glass Blur, Motion Blur, Zoom Blur, Snow, Frost, Fog, Brightness, Contrast, Elastic Transformation, Pixelate and JPEG.}.
+To verify our hypothesis, we conducted an experiment using a pre-trained ResNet-50 model on CIFAR10-C, a common domain shift dataset comprising 15 different domains.
 We first adapted the source model to four selected domains using supervised learning to ensure effective adaptation.
-Then, we tested the adapted models on 75 subsets\footnote{From each domain, we constructed five subsets, resulting in a total of 75 subsets.
-Each subset consists of 500 randomly selected samples.} sampled from other domains, and we calculate the average accuracy and entropy in each subset.
-The results are scattered in \Cref{fig: acc_entropy}, where each color represents the adapted model for each domain, and each scatter point denotes the accuracy and entropy of one subset.
-It is evident that entropy and accuracy are inversely correlated, with the relationship appearing nearly linear. \textbf{This inverse correlation between prediction entropy and model accuracy motivates us to approximate model performance by tracking the entropy of each input sample, without the need for ground-truth labels. }
+Then, we tested the adapted models on 75 subsets sampled from other domains, and we calculated the average accuracy and entropy in each subset.
+The results are shown in \Cref{fig: acc_entropy}, where each color represents the adapted model for each domain, and each scatter point denotes the accuracy and entropy of one subset.
+It is evident that entropy and accuracy are inversely correlated, with the relationship appearing nearly linear. \textbf{This inverse correlation between prediction entropy and model accuracy motivates us to approximate model performance by tracking the entropy of each input sample, without the need for ground-truth labels.}